the american dream in irvine

-- How Emily Ha, business econ and public health policy major, is crafting her own version
+How Emily Ha, business economics and public health policy major, is crafting her own version

 The American dream means different things to different people, but a constant theme for many is opportunity.
 This is particularly true for Emily Ha, a senior business economics and public health policy major, who’s capitalized on every opportunity that’s come her way.